EvotecIT/PSPasswordExpiryNotifications/README.md

 ### Updates

+- 1.6.4 - 2020.02.17
+  - Fixes to Managers
+  - Fixes to sending emails in some edge cases
+  - More reports

 - 1.6.1 - 2019.11.16
   - Some stuff was rewritten for faster processing
   - Package is now published without any dependencies